The Nepal Tourism Board has launched the ‘Visit Nepal 2020’ campaign to attract more tourists to the “roof of the world”.

 Those that want the ultimate challenge of summiting a Himalayan peak, can choose from hundreds including four of the five highest peaks on the planet.

-Adventure Tourism.
 Nepal has it all.
 Mountain biking, hot air ballooning, white water rafting, para-gliding, freefall parachuting, zip-lining, caving, and canyoning are just some of the adventures that await.

 World heritage sites.